-Aaron Everingham is the operations and facilities manager at Delta’s Hunting Heritage and Conservation Center in Turkey Point, Ontario.
+Aaron Everingham is the operations and facilities manager at the DWC in Turkey Point, Ontario.

 A Brantford, Ontario native, Everingham studied forestry at Sault College in Sault Ste.
 Marie.
 He has worked as a conservation officer, forestry consultant, and most recently, as a conservation programs specialist for Ducks Unlimited Canada for nearly 20 years.
 He joined the Delta team in mid-2020.